mogenslund/additives/README.md

 ```

 ## Highlight
-Highlight added for Behaviordriven development (Given, When, Then).
+Highlight added for Behaviordriven development (Given, When, Then) and mindmaps.

+To use it add Additives to the classpath when starting Liquid and add

+    [dk.salza.additives.clojuremdbddhl :as clojuremdbddhl]

+to the `:require` section in `.liq` and put

+    (editor/set-default-highlighter clojuremdbddhl/next-face)

+into the `.liq` as well.

 ## Browser
 Experimental browser using Lynx as engine.
 Requires Lynx to be installed.